eellpp/pubScratchpad/security/kerberos.md

 https://www2.cisl.ucar.edu/resources/storage-and-file-systems/hpss/kerberos-basics
 https://web.mit.edu/kerberos/krb5-devel/doc/admin/install_kdc.html

+Kerberos is composed of three parts: a client, a server, and a trusted third party known as the Kerberos Key Distribution Center (KDC).
+The KDC provides authentication and ticket granting services.

 `KDC` - Kerberos ticket controller.
 The one who stores all the username and passwords.
 It has two parts
 - KDC Authenticating Server